laristra/portage/doc/concepts.md

 ### Multi material remap

 ![Example of two multi-material swept regions](doxygen/images/swept_multi_small.png)
+###### An example of two swept regions projected into their corresponding face-cell groups for a multi-material remap

-Preservation of material volumes require more sopfisticated method for the multi-material swept-face remap.
-To make use of interface reconstruction is source cells, swept regions are projected into corresponding cells based on their signed volumes.
+Preservation of material volumes requires more sophisticated method for the multi-material swept-face remap.
+To make use of interface reconstruction in source cells, swept regions are projected into corresponding cells based on their signed volumes.
 This is done in following steps during the **intersect**
 phase:

-* Create a polygon/polyhedron p by adding a cell centroid of a cell c to a face f.
-This polygon defines a face-cell group fc.
+* Create a polygon/polyhedron *p* by adding a centroid of a cell *c* to a face *f*.
+This poly defines a face-cell group *fc*.

-* Find a cutting plane in the direction of an effective normal of the face f in such a way that the volume of the poly p under the plane is equal to the the swept volume.
+* Find a cutting plane in the direction of an effective normal of the face *f* in such a way that the volume of the poly *p* under the plane is equal to the the swept volume.

-* Cut material polygons associated with a face-cell group fc with the cutting plane to get material volumes (and higher moments) which are assigned to the cell c.
+* Cut material polygons associated with a face-cell group *fc* with the cutting plane to get material volumes (and higher moments) which are assigned to the cell *c*.
 Material volumes from the cell itself have to be added to the contribution as described in the single-material case.

 <br>